canonical/kafka-k8s-operator/docs/how-to/h-manage-units.md

 *automatically* rebalance existing topics and partitions.
 New storage and new brokers will be used only when new topics and new partitions are created.

-Partition reassigment can still be done manually by the admin user by using the `/opt/kafka/bin/kafka-reassign-partitions.sh` Kafka bin utility script.
+Partition reassignment can still be done manually by the admin user by using the `/opt/kafka/bin/kafka-reassign-partitions.sh` Kafka bin utility script.
 Please refer to its documentation for more information.

 > **IMPORTANT** Scaling down is currently not supported in the charm automation.
 > If partition reassignment is not manually performed before scaling down in order
-> to makes sure the decommisioned units does not hold any data, **your cluster may
+> to makes sure the decommissioned units does not hold any data, **your cluster may
 > suffer to data loss**.